 A Brow Lift elevates the brows but doesn’t touch eyelid skin.
-An Upper Eyelid Surgery removes skin of the lids reducing the amount of skin between brown and lash, but it doesn’t change the brow position or shape.
+An Upper Eyelid Surgery removes the skin of the lids reducing the amount of skin between brown and lash, but it doesn’t change the brow position or shape.

 How can I tell if I need an Upper Eyelid Lift or a Brow Lift?

-The following would suggest you need a Brow Lift if there is “hooding” of the upper lid that extends past the end of the eye towards the crow’s feet.
+The following would suggest you need a Brow Lift if there is a “hooding” of the upper lid that extends past the end of the eye towards the crow’s feet.
 If your brow has lost its arch.
 If your brow is within your eye socket.
-But if your eyebrow has a nice arch or is at the height that you want it to be, then an Upper Eyelid Surgery may be what you need.
+But if your eyebrow has a nice arch or is at the height that you want it to be, then Upper Eyelid Surgery may be what you need.
 But these distinctions are often subtle, and it is hard for a patient to know for sure without seeing a cosmetic surgeon.

 Will a Brow Lift get rid of the deep lines on my forehead?